JeodC/PortMaster-DoomEngines/README.md

 There is no need to build, as [GZDoom](https://github.com/ZDoom/gzdoom) offers `.deb` releases.

 ## Thanks
 id Software -- Original game
-GZDoom Team -- GZDoom, see license file for individual contributions Andrew Hushult -- The [music](https://www.youtube.com/watch?v=Yctbs7A4KHk) used for the launcher
-Slayer366 -- Original GZDoom push and port assistance
+GZDoom Team -- GZDoom, see license file for individual contributions Andrew Hushult -- The [music](https://www.youtube.com/watch?v=Yctbs7A4KHk) used for the launcher Slayer366 -- Original GZDoom push and port assistance DDRSoul -- Customized Slayer's GZDoom bundle for muOS.
 PortMaster Discord -- Testers